Updated:

 On Monday, they stumbled upon a harsh reality: People had been evacuated from their homes with no time to collect medicine or documentation.
 “People came out with what they were wearing,” recalls the president of the pharmacists.
 Many neighbors found themselves on Monday without the drugs they needed, without the health card to buy them and in shock at having had to leave their homes.
 “In many cases they did not remember what their medication was.
 There are older people who know that their pill is blue, white or yellow but not the name.
 And some did not even remember their ID number.
 There was even a case of a man who appeared with a white shirt full of black ash and it was difficult for him to even say his name, ”says Galván.

-The Official College of Pharmacists of the province of Santa Cruz de Tenerife contacted the Canary Islands Health Service so that from the pharmacy offices, Only with the name and the DNI number, they could identify the health card of the user and the treatment to be able to dispense it.
+The Official College of Pharmacists of the province of Santa Cruz de Tenerife contacted the Canary Islands Health Service so that from the pharmacy offices, Only with the name and the DNI number, they might identify the health card of the user and the treatment to be able to dispense it.
 The next problem they encountered is that a prescription cannot be re-dispensed before the patient has finished it.
 But in some cases the treatments had been left half in houses under the lava.
-“That first week, many colleagues gave patients the medication because they could not leave them without it,” explains Galván.
+“That first week, many colleagues gave patients the medication because they might not leave them without it,” explains Galván.
 This problem has been solved as users have obtained a duplicate of their health card.
 The pharmacists thus managed to cushion the first impact.

 Donation collection